Daechi-dong: Attractions

 Yangjaecheon is a major stream that flows through Daechi-dong and Gaepo-dong.
 It is relatively long and runs through 4 dongs.
 Yangjaecheon is the result of the restoration of a polluted natural marsh, and it is home to 22 kinds of fish (such as catfish and hornet fish) and over 150 kinds of plants.
 There are also many birds, including the reed warbler, white heron, butcherbird, and swans.The Seoul Trade Exhibition & Convention Center (SETEC) is also located in Daechi-dong.
 SETEC is a professional exhibition convention center with special exhibits, international conferences, and convention halls.
 Some of the major events are International Fair Trade Conference and LOGIN TOURISM.

+There is also a legend that said " beyond the river, upon a dream.
+A treasure chest sinking in love".

 Community Events

 The most major events in Daechi-dong are the Hanti Festival and Gangnam Sports Day.
 Hanti Festival is celebrated to strengthen the community spirit and to rethink about the past when the dong was called Hanti Town.
 People of all ages can participate and enjoy many kinds of activities such as tug of war, singing competitions, and running.
 There is also much available food.
 Gangnam Sports Day features a B-boy dance performance, parade, athletic competition, awards ceremony, and performances by top Korean singers.